the network

 While we do run our own network, we're not an ISP, so please don't bother us with inquries or solicitations regarding such things as IP transit, colocation, general web & e-mail hosting, etc. (Those go 'ker-sploosh' right into the bit-bucket)

-For those who may be curious about the technical side: The status page is designed to be simple and resiliant, as it has one (and only one) job to do - tell you what's up (or not) with akardam.net.
+For those who may be curious about the technical side: The status page is designed to be simple and resiliant, as it has one (and only one) job to do - tell you what's up (or not, as the case may be) with akardam.net.
 It uses no dynamic content mechanisms whatsoever, just plain old HTML, and is independent of all core akardam.net services.

 Hosted by the Network